Supporting Expert Decision-Making Under Uncertainty

 What Changed Because of This Work

-- Product decisions started to focus more on risk and building trust.
+- Product decisions focused more on risk and building trust

-- Leaders felt more confident about changing or pausing projects that brought too much risk.
+- Leaders felt more confident changing or pausing work that carried too much risk

-- The principles developed here continued to inform related AI efforts.
+- The principles developed here became reference points for related AI efforts across the company

 Reflection

-Not all impact is visible in the final user interface.
+Not all impact is visible in the final UI.